WebBlocks/WebBlocks/README.md

     _variables.scss (ScssFile)
 ```

 Anything designated as a block may be specified as an `include`.
-Returning the `Blockfile.rb`, one could tighten the block inclusion scope be replacing its current content with something like:
+Returning the `Blockfile.rb`, one could tighten the block inclusion scope by replacing its current content with something like:

 ```ruby
 include 'WebBlocks-visibility', 'accessible'